-Loss of Lock Mode
+Loss of Lock (LOL) Mode

-Set LOL (Bit DB7) to 1 when the application is a fixed frequency application in which the reference (REF{IN}) is likely to be removed, such as a clocking application.
-The standard lock detect circuit assumes that REF{IN} is always present; however, this may not be the case with clocking applications.
+Set LOL (Bit DB7) to 1 when the application is a fixed frequency application in which the input reference frequency (REF{IN}) is likely to be removed, such as a clocking application.
+The standard lock detect circuitry assumes that REF{IN} is always present; however, this may not be the case with clocking applications.
 To enable this functionality, set DB7 to 1.
 Loss of lock mode does not function reliably when using a differential REF{IN} mode.